Mitchell, Love rally Cavaliers past Knicks, 121-108 - WHIZ News

 TIP-INS

 Cavaliers: Garland resumed on-court activities Wednesday, but no timetable is in place for his return to action.
-Coach J.B.
-Bickerstaff said Garland “wants to play, there is no doubt about it,” and will wear protective goggles indefinitely. … G Ricky Rubio (left knee surgery), G Dylan Windler (right ankle sprain), two-way F Isaiah Mobley (G League assignment) and Garland were inactive.
+Bickerstaff said Garland “wants to play, there is no doubt about it,” and will wear protective goggles indefinitely.

 UP NEXT